tfa7/Angular-Pokemon/README.md

 3. has a large community for support
 4. comes with a good testing framework - jasmine and karma
 5. great ui tools for mobile - Angular Material and Angular Flex Layout (see below)
-6. developers have only to update one application going forward
+6. developers have only to manage one application going forward

 ## Run Locally